ExMember/exmember.github.io/_drafts/live-at-the-bike-2015-april-30-ace-king.md

 Let's continue with the assumption that Paul bets the flop every time with top-pair or better and check-folds with anything worse.

-##

-# Other possibilities

 Given the range of hands I estimate Paul could have, and the way I expect him to play those hands, calling pre-flop looks to be profitable.
 But if I'm wrong this hand could be disastrously bad.

-If Paul bets sometimes with less than top-pair he takes away some pots I was counting on stealing.
-Worse still, if he checks and calls with worse than top-pair I lose not only what I've already put in the pot, but extra bets I made trying to steal.

 Even worse, it's possible Paul is never three-betting pre-flop with `AK` or worse.
 In that case, even if he bets everything top-pair or better and